agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 # Registration Service API

-Registration Service is a component of Dataspace Authority.
+Registration Service is a component of a Dataspace Authority.
 One of the responsibilities of the Registration Service is a management of the participants in the Dataspace.

 The Registration Service exposes an API that offers following operations: